CheukHoYun/app_for_achievers/README.md

 - Aug.19 22:50: All buttons have correct appearance now.
 Can't get fetch to work on click, learning about promise now.
 - Aug.10 23:00: Successfully fetching data based on user input.
 Only tasks left: Format movie cards onto the page, make the shopping cart component.
 - Aug.11 01:25: Fixed a weird bug caused by "submit" typed buttons.
+- Aug.11 01:52: Component template for movie cards is done.
+Ready to do the format.